Jju17/Jju17/README.md

 ## I'm a Student, Indie Maker, Developer, and almost a Digital Nomad!

 - 🔭 I just launched my first project: [Cook4Me][project]!
-- 🌱 I’m currently learning react ⚛️
+- 🌱 I’m currently learning Reactjs ⚛️
-- 👯 I’m looking to
+- 👯 I’m trying to be as nomad as possible
-- 🥅 2021 Goals:
+- 🥅 2021 Goals: Have a solid portfolio !!
-- ⚡ Fun fact:
+- ⚡ Fun fact: I listened 126,765 minutes of music in 2020, if you do the maths, it represent almost 25% of my year 🎶

 ### Spotify Playing 🎧